vanhoutenbos/ga/docs/feature-list.md

 # Feature List and Prioritization

-This document outlines the key features of the Golf Tournament Organizer Application, organized by priority and importance.
+This document outlines the key features of the Golf Tournament Organizer Application, organized by priority and importance using MoSCoW prioritization (Must, Should, Could, Won't).

+## Initial Launch Strategy - Exclusive Access

+Due to infrastructure optimization and to ensure the highest quality experience, we're implementing a limited access approach for our initial launch:

+- **Organizer Accounts**: Limited to the first 100 tournament organizers
+- **Player Accounts**: Limited to 900 player accounts

+This exclusive "founding members" approach allows us to:
+1. Optimize performance with controlled scaling
+2. Gather focused feedback from a dedicated user base
+3. Create a sense of community among early users
+4. Generate urgency and scarcity for marketing purposes

+We'll maintain a waitlist for interested organizers and players once these limits are reached, with priority access given to referrals from existing users.

 ## Must-Have (Baseline) Features – The Essentials